 Dwight D. Eisenhower, Nov.
 19, 1963

-Today, as we prepare to commemorate the 150th anniversary of the battle, those who visit Gettysburg share many of Ike's feelings.
+Today, those who visit Gettysburg share many of Ike's feelings.
 He first visited as a student to study tactics and strategy and to examine the leadership qualities of the commanders.
 But when he later walked the fields as an old soldier, he more fully recognized the courage of the common soldiers, appreciated the brilliance and failures of their leaders, comprehended the sacrifices they together made, and sadly related to the horrors they experienced.